What is this about?

 If you are the addressee for the email (i.e., your name is in the email and your email address is in the “to:” field), then you are the AUP Signer.
 Follow the instructions in the email.
 You will be directed to a customized URL at https://utw10570.utweb.utexas.edu/aup/ which will allow you to make limited corrections to the information we have on record.
 Then, you’ll be directed to sign the Authentication AUP via DocuSign.

 If you are not the addressee, then your responsibility is to ensure that the addressee (the designated AUP Signer) is aware of the request.
-If the designated AUP Signer is no longer valid (e.g., they have changed positions or left the university), please forward the email to iam-integrations@utlists.utexas.edu and let us know who the new AUP Signer should be.
+If the designated AUP Signer is no longer valid (e.g., they have changed positions or left the University), please forward the email to iam-integrations@utlists.utexas.edu and let us know who the new AUP Signer should be.
 Provide their name and UT EID.

 What if the AUP Signer is out-of-date?